wfu-r-resources/wfu-r-resources.github.io/activities/software_installation.md

 nav_exclude: true
 ---

-In this class, we will use R and RStudio for data analysis, visualization, and reports.
+R and RStudio are valuable tools for data analysis, visualization, and reports.
+This site has a list of activities which will teach you a wide range of different R skills.
 R is the statistical software, while RStudio is an environment that makes it easy to manage and use that software.
+RStudio is not required for the activities, but many users find it helpful.
 Below are instructions for installing R and RStudio (steps 1--5).
-Please email me if you have any questions or issues!

 1. Install R: go to [this link](https://mirror.las.iastate.edu/CRAN/), and choose the download option for your operating system.

     a.
 Windows: Click **Download R for Windows**, then click the **install R for the first time** button.
     b. macOS: Click **Download R for macOS**.
 Under *Latest release*, choose the package corresponding to your macOS version.
     c.
 Linux: Click **Download R for Linux**, then select your distro and follow the installation instructions (you will install via the command line).

 2. Install RStudio: go to [this link](https://www.rstudio.com/products/rstudio/download/), and click the **Download** button under RStudio Dekstop.
 Then, click **Download** on the following screen.
 3. Open RStudio (the icon is a white R in a blue circle).
 You should see something like the following:
 ![](rstudio_image.jpeg)